 Downtown Chain of Parks

-The Winter Festival’s Lighting Ceremony on December 6 illuminates thousands of lights in the Chain of Parks along Park Avenue.
-The lights, which will be up through the New Year, create the perfect spot for an evening stroll or dinner at several nearby restaurants.
-FREE.
+The Winter Festival's Lighting Ceremony on December 6 illuminates thousands of lights in the downtown Chain of Parks along Park Avenue.
+The lights remain lit through the new year and create the perfect setting for an evening stroll or dinner at nearby restaurants.
+FREE

 Hernando De Soto State Archeological Site